Cosmo2357/react-spa/README.md

 ## 📌 Notes
 - **React 19 introduces built-in form handling, reducing the need for external libraries like React Hook Form in the future.**
 - **This setup is optimized for scenarios where the frontend communicates with a separately managed backend via REST APIs.**
-- **For larger-scale applications, consider SSR/SSG approaches like Next.js.**
+- **For larger-scale applications, consider SSR/SSG approaches like Remix and Next.js.**

 ---